SammyKrosoft/Powershell-QuickLine---Quick-Check-Mailbox-MoveRequests-progress/README.md

-# Powershell-Quickie: Quick Mailbox MoveRequests realtime monitoring console
+# Powershell-Quickie: Quick Mailbox MoveRequests realtime monitoring console one-liner

 Here is a single PowerShell command line, actually several instructions separated by semicolons, to run a sort of realtime monitoring console that shows all your Move Requests in progress, refreshed every 10 seconds (or choose the number of seconds you want for each refresh).